adrianblakey/slot-car-ecom/README.md

 To flash it on Windows download the flash tools from here: https://www.espressif.com/en/support/download/other-tools.
 Install it by extracting the contents from the zip file.
 Read the instructions in the associated pdf file entitled "Regular Download Example".
 It's intuitive to use but it does have a couple of "gotchas".

-  Attach the device and reset it.
+  - Attach the device and reset it.
-  Run the utility.
+  - Run the utility.
-  Complete the popup window:
+  - Complete the popup window:
-    ChipType ESP32-S2
+    - ChipType ESP32-S2
-    WorkMode Develop
+    - WorkMode Develop
-    LoadModu'le USB
+    - LoadModu'le USB
-  Hit OK
+  - Hit OK
-  Another window is displayed with a single tab lableed SPIDownload
+  - Another window is displayed with a single tab lableed SPIDownload
-  In the top line, navigate to the binary (ESCape32-WiFi-Link-1.1-ESP32-S2.bin) by clicking on the elipise "..."
+  - In the top line, navigate to the binary (ESCape32-WiFi-Link-1.1-ESP32-S2.bin) by clicking on the elipise "..."
-  After the "@" enter "0x00000"
+  - After the "@" enter "0x00000"
-  Check the box to the left of the file name - the whole line then should be highlighted in green.
+  - Check the box to the left of the file name - the whole line then should be highlighted in green.
-  You can just use the default values - or, I like to set SPI Speed to 20MHz.
+  - You can just use the default values - or, I like to set SPI Speed to 20MHz.
 Note clicking on "Default" resets all of these values.
-  Click on the COM: drop down on the right - you should only see a single COM port listed - select this.
+  - Click on the COM: drop down on the right - you should only see a single COM port listed - select this.
-  Click "START".
+  - Click "START".
 The window shows an advancing green bar.
-  The console window should now say something like:
+  - The console window should now say something like:
-    Changing baud rate to 115200
+  - Changing baud rate to 115200
-    Chnaged
+      Changed
       SPI_BOOT_CRYPT_CNT 0
       SECURE_BOOT_EN False
       Compressed 858688 bytes to 525693...

       is stub and send flash finished

 Reboot it by plugging/unplugging the USB cable.